 - Consider other properties that they previously could not afford to buy

-You have to fulfill the following criteria in order to qualify for the grant:
+You have to fulfil the following criteria in order to qualify for the grant:

 - Be an eligible first home buyer